 Removal of the affected plant part: Since there is little to no scope for the recovery of the affected leaves or other plant parts, they should be removed so that the rest of the plant can grow properly by making optimal use of the limited energy.

 After stopping additional input of fertilizer into the soil and trying out each of the above-mentioned options, you now need to track the progress of your plants over the next few days and weeks depending on the severity.
 If the plants do not recover, and there is an extreme case of root rot as well as foliage damage, you may need to remove the entire plants and replant only after treating the bare soil with water or by using mechanical treatment.
-However, it is not recommended to use chemical methods of adding further chemicals to balance out the level of nutrients available in the soil, like you would do to deal with high or low pH soil.
+However, it is not recommended to use chemical methods of adding further chemicals to balance out the level of nutrients available in the soil, as you would do to deal with high or low pH soil.
 The most effective method is to flush out the excess nutrients by the use of water.

 How to prevent fertilizer burn

 As it goes without saying that prevention is always better than cure.
-So preventing fertilizer-burn from occurring in the first place is the best option to optimize plants’ health as well as crop yield.
+So preventing fertilizer burn from occurring in the first place is the best option to optimize plants’ health as well as crop yield.
 Some of the ways of preventing fertilizer burn are as follows:

-To state the obvious, the best way of dealing with fertilizer-burn is to only use as much fertilizer as the plant needs.
+To state the obvious, the best way of dealing with fertilizer burn is to only use as much fertilizer as the plant needs.
 It is always a better option to use less than the required amount rather than greater in case of any confusion because you can always add more fertilizer if needed.

 There are two ways to balance the amount of fertilizer that a plant gets over its growth period.
 First, you can divide the application of fertilizers into small amounts over equal periods instead of adding them all at once.
 Secondly, slow-release fertilizers are a great choice that adds nutrients to the soil gradually.

-When applicable, liquid fertilizers must be preferred to solid ones because liquid fertilizers distribute evenly in the soil in itself while solid particles require additional irrigation.
+When applicable, liquid fertilizers must be preferred to solid ones because liquid fertilizers distribute evenly in the soil itself while solid particles require additional irrigation.
 Irrigate your soil adequately after fertilizing.

 While organic fertilizers can also cause fertilizer burn in plants, the chances are significantly lower.
 So, composting and organic fertilizers can help prevent fertilizer burn.